kbd0t/antiZipTLD/README.md

 ## Options
 In the moment of writing this, you can add domains to the whitelist.
 This means that if you add a domain to the whitelist, you will not see the warning message when you visit that domain, you can remove domains from the whitelist, and completely **disable** the extension. (temporarily for safety reasons), all of this can be accessed when clicking at the icon of the extension after instalation.

+## ❗ Will it ever be available for Firefox or [insert here any other non-chromium browser]?
+I don't know, I myself use Brave, which is based on Chromium, and making it available for other browsers would be hard for me, but if you want to make it available for other browsers, you can fork this repository and make it available for other browsers, just make sure to give me credit for the original code. (or you can just open pull requests with the modified code for other browsers)

 ## 🤔 Having issues?
 Maybe you have a suggestion?
 If you have any issues or suggestions, please open an issue [here](https://github.com/kbd0t/antiZipTLD/issues/new/)